This example shows how to interactively add a title, legend, axis labels, and other text to a graph using the figure menus and plot tools.

 Add a legend to the graph.
 In the figure, select Insert > Legend.

 and so on.
-Change the legend text by double-clicking the text and
+Change the legend label by double-clicking the label and

-retyping new text.
-Display special characters and symbols using TeX
+retyping a new label.
+Display special characters and symbols using

-To display a legend with more than 50 entries, you must use
+To display a legend with more than 50 items, use the

 To change the legend location, right-click the legend and set the Location option from the context menu.
 For additional location options, or to modify other legend properties, use the Property Editor.
 Select View > Property Editor to open the Property Editor.
 Then, click the legend to access its properties.